apache/camel-website/README.md

 If only the (Antora) component is specified, the link will be to the "latest" version of the component.
 This is most likely what you want.

-- For instance, a link from camel-quarkus to the latest version of a component would be xref:components::activemq-component.adoc[].
+- For instance, a link from camel-quarkus to the latest version of a component would be xref:components::jms-component.adoc[].
 - A link from a component, eip, or other "components" module to the user manual would be xref:manual::architecture.adoc[].
-- A link from a component, eip, etc, or the user manual to a camel-quarkus extension would be xref:camel-quarkus::reference/extensions/activemq.adoc[].
+- A link from a component, eip, etc, or the user manual to a camel-quarkus extension would be xref:camel-quarkus::reference/extensions/jms.adoc[].
-- Note that specifying the same component as the source page will link to the latest version of the target page: e.g. xref:camel-quarkus::reference/extensions/activemq.adoc[] from a version 2.0.0 camel-quarkus page will link to the latest activemq.adoc version, not the 2.0.0 version.
+- Note that specifying the same component as the source page will link to the latest version of the target page: e.g. xref:camel-quarkus::reference/extensions/jms.adoc[] from a version 2.0.0 camel-quarkus page will link to the latest jms.adoc version, not the 2.0.0 version.

 If you need to link to a specific non-latest version of a page, specify the version in the xref.
-- A link from anywhere to a camel-quarkus 2.0.0 page would be xref:2.0.0@camel-quarkus::reference/extensions/activemq.adoc[].
+- A link from anywhere to a camel-quarkus 2.0.0 page would be xref:2.0.0@camel-quarkus::reference/extensions/jms.adoc[].

 ## Build with Yarn in Docker